 Eric O’Grey is a lifestyle vegan, nutrition enthusiast, and animal welfare advocate.
 But just a few years ago, his life was very different.
 Eric was overweight and unhappy, and was even told by his doctor to buy a funeral plot.
-But after watching a television clip featuring past-President Bill Clinton who had rediscovered health through a plant-based diet, Eric went vegan and completely turned his life around.
+But after watching a television clip featuring past-President Bill Clinton who had rediscovered health through a plant-based diet, Eric started eating plant-based, embarked on a 150 pound vegan weight loss journey, and completely turned his life around.

 Eric wrote this letter to Clinton sharing his incredible transformation to a healthy and inspired by life.
 Eric was kind enough to share this with our readers to provide inspiration and start a dialogue about these important topics.
 Enjoy!

 Eric’s Heartfelt Letter to Bill Clinton